rixx/books.rixx.de/data/reviews/terry-pratchett/snuff/index.md

 ---

 Yeah, Commander Vimes and little Sammy and *another* book (this one about Poo).
 Also, the countryside.
 Also, Goblins turn out not to be vermin.
 Surprise!
-It's a bit run of the mill, but with Discworld books, that still means high quality fun.
+It's run of the mill, but with Discworld books, that still means high quality fun.

 This also concludes the Watch series, making me very sad.